lynchjames/note-refactor-obsidian/README.md

 #### Split note here - content only

-This command splits the current note into a new note from the current line.
+This command splits the current note into a new note, or append to an existing one, from the current line.
 The user is prompted to enter a file name for the new note.

 #### Split note by headings - H1, H2, H3